olivere/vite/README.md

 > **Note**
 > This library is still a work in progress and may not be stable or fully functional.
 Use it at your own risk.

 This library implements a [Vite backend integration](https://vitejs.dev/guide/backend-integration.html) for Go.
+Please follow the guidelines there to configure your Vite project, i.e. `vite.config.(js|ts)`.
+E.g. you need to make sure that the `manifest.json` is being generated for production.

 The integration is done by a HTTP handler, implementing `http.Handler`.
 The handler has two modes: Development and production.